josephdubon/josephdubon/README.md

-# Joseph Dubon - Full Stack Developer
+# Joseph Dubon - Software Developer

 ## Hello beautiful and amazing people of the internet!